Menu

 The Amphitheatre is a 60m deep chamber inside the walls of the gorge.
 Eerie atmosphere and amazing acoustics!
 We heard a couple sing in harmony in there once, it sent shivers down my spine it was so glorious.
 This is a special place.

 I loved having to climb the stairs into the narrow gorge to get to the Amphitheatre.
-I thought that was so cool!
+That is so cool!

 4. WARD’S CANYON (270M ONE-WAY)